An independent research database No paid placement · No referral fees

 How much should it really cost?

 Handyman pricing is hourly + materials.
 Three structures common: hourly, half-day, full-day.
 A working handyman quotes honestly + completes in the estimate.
-A cowboy quotes low + stretches the hours.
+A quote-trap operator quotes low + stretches the hours.

 Indicative ranges · AU 2026